NuzhatJabeen19/CIFAR_10_classification_CNN_Project/README.md

 - **Model 4 (Custom CNN from Scratch):**
   Achieves the highest training accuracy and matches the fine-tuned ResNet50 on validation and test accuracy, demonstrating that a well-designed CNN can perform as well as transfer learning when trained properly.

+## Recommendations
+For Model 2, increase the number of training epochs to improve results with augmented data.
+Experiment with more data or different architectures for further improvements.

 ## Model Checkpoints & Saved Models